Dyson Cinetic Big Ball Animal Canister Review

 I also notice the shroud right in the middle isn’t spotless.

-All Dyson corded vacuums like this are backed up with a 5 year warranty.
+Dyson corded vacuums have a 5 year warranty.

 |Attachments||Carbon fiber turbine head|